Independent Technical Review

 PROS / ADVANTAGES

-- High top speeds (up to 152 km/h) making them fully highway-capable
+- High top speeds up to 152 km/h

-- Premium suspension components (USD forks, monoshocks) for sport handling
+- Premium suspension components

-- Advanced smart telemetry and navigation maps on the dashboard console
+- Advanced smart telemetry integration

 CONS / LIMITATIONS